 Stuttgart is a somewhat small city located in the state of Arkansas.
 With a population of 9,056 people and three constituent neighborhoods, Stuttgart is the 42nd largest community in Arkansas.

-Stuttgart is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Stuttgart is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Stuttgart who work in management occupations (9.78%), sales jobs (9.73%), and office and administrative support (8.17%).
+Unlike some cities, Stuttgart isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stuttgart are a mix of both white- and blue-collar jobs.
+Overall, Stuttgart is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Stuttgart who work in office and administrative support (10.34%), management occupations (9.81%), and sales jobs (9.43%).

-The percentage of adults in Stuttgart with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.87% of adults in Stuttgart have a bachelor's degree or advanced degree.
+The percentage of people in Stuttgart with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.74% of people over 25 have a bachelor's degree or advanced degree.

 The most common language spoken in Stuttgart is English.
 Other important languages spoken here include Spanish and Chinese.